 Lawrence Chai, managing director of 3E Accounting Pte.
 Ltd. and Mrs Chai, director of 3E Accounting Pte.
 Ltd. are privileged to be featured in the Singapore Business Review – Get to know the husband-and-wife duo behind the novice 3E Accounting on 24 April 2015.

 Singapore Business Review – 24 April 2015 write-up for the husband-and-wife duo, Lawrence Chai and Mrs Chai of 3E Accounting Pte.
 Ltd.

 While many people try to look for the perfect formula to balance their professional and personal lives, this husband-and-wife duo breaks the norm by setting up their own accounting company.
-Lawrence Chai, 30, and Stephanie Chua, 31 who are both accounting professionals, began noticing the increasing gap between the high fees that accounting companies were charging and the quality of service clients were receiving.
+Lawrence Chai, 30, and Mrs Chai, 31 who are both accounting professionals, began noticing the increasing gap between the high fees that accounting companies were charging and the quality of service clients were receiving.
 Knowing their abilities to offer better quality services at economical prices, they launched 3E Accounting in 2011.

 Lawrence Chai, who acts as the managing director, is a member of the Association of Chartered Certified Accountants.
 Prior to establishing 3E, Lawrence worked in a medium-sized audit firm in Singapore and Malaysia.
 He started his career at Baker Tilly Monteiro Heng, an affiliate firm of Baker Tilly in Malaysia, where he was involved in the audits of listed and non-listed companies from a variety of industries.
 He was also involved in business advisory work including due diligence reviews for both local and overseas companies and special investigation engagements.